Employment Law - Foundations

 15 credits in autumn semester

 Work is not only the central source of material support for most of us.
-Governing the overwhelming majority of hours during which we are awake, it is also the significant platform for social interaction, social inclusion and, sometimes, social exclusion.
-Against this background, Employment law sits between the public and the private, and is enriched by both.
-In the module, we thus develop an understanding of employment status, the contract of employment, equality and discrimination at work, and termination and dismissal.
+Governing the majority of hours during which we are awake, it is also a platform for social interaction, social inclusion and, sometimes, social exclusion.

 Module learning outcomes